formsandflows/PACo/Documentation/PACoCo.md

 - The minum height of a screen is 640.
 When the screen height is less, a vertical scrollbar (and therefor also a horizontal scrollbar) is shown .

 ## Screens
-There are three special screens in PACoCo which need some extra explanation:
+There are four special screens in PACoCo which need some extra explanation:

 - Color Screen
 - Controls Screen